 Drinking alcohol may increase your risk of liver damage.

 Avoid using red yeast rice together with other herbal/health supplements that can harm your liver, such androstenedione, chaparral, comfrey, DHEA, germander, kava, niacin, pennyroyal oil, and others.

-Grapefruit and grapefruit juice may interact with red yeast rice and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking red yeast rice.
+Grapefruit may interact with red yeast rice and cause side effects.
+Avoid consuming grapefruit products.